-examined final devoicing in utterance-medial position by embedding the target words in a frame sentence.
+While previous studies extensively documented Russian final devoicing in utterance-final position (e.g., Khalramov, 2012 2014), word-final devoicing in utterance-medial position is understudied.
+The only study that we are aware of is Kulikov (2012), who examined final devoicing in utterance-medial position by embedding the target words in a frame sentence.
 As discussed above, Kulikov's results showed that, for stops, the underlying voicing was distinguished by the preceding vowel duration and F1 before the stop, when the speakers performed a reading task.
 However, this study has a number of limitations.
-First, as discussed above, Kulikov [2012] used a reading task, and hence the results may have been due to orthographic influences.
-Second, since he examined only a small set of minimal pairs of existing words, the results can be attributed to lexical factors.
-Third, since the focus of Kulikov's [2012] study was stop consonants, the behavior of fricatives in utterance-medial position has remained unexplored.
+First, as discussed above, Kulikov (2012) used a reading task, and hence the results may have been due to orthographic influences.
+Second, since the study examined only a small set of minimal pairs of existing words, the results can be attributed to hyperarticulation caused by lexical factors.
+Third, since the focus of Kulikov's (2012) study was stop consonants, the behavior of fricatives in utterance-medial position is understudied.

-There are some reasons to expect that final devoicing can be different in utterancefinal position and in utterance-medial position.
-First, devoicing is phonetically motivated in utterance-final position [e.g., Myers, 2012; Myers and Padgett, 2014; Smith, 1997, 2003], because utterance-final segments often suffer from passive devoicing.
+There are some reasons to expect that final devoicing can be different in utterance-final position and in utterance-medial position.
+First, devoicing is phonetically motivated in utterance-final position (e.g., Myers 2012, Myers and Padgett 2014, Smith 1997, 2003), because utterance-final segments often suffer from passive devoicing.
 In non-speech mode, the vocal folds are separated apart to facilitate breathing; therefore, toward the end of an utterance, speakers tend to start spreading apart their vocal folds, resulting in cessation of vocal fold vibration.
-In addition to this "coarticulation to the non-speech state", the subglottal air pressure that is necessary to produce vocal fold vibration decreases over the course of an utterance, which also makes the utterance-final segments likely to devoice [see Myers and Padgett, 2014: 400, for a recent summary and the list of references on these; see also Barnes, 2006, for phonetic and phonological characteristics of utterance-final position in general].
-Therefore, phonetic, passive utterance-final devoicing is commonly observed in the languages even without phonological devoicing.
-On the other hand, there is no apparent phonetic motivation for devoicing in utterance-medial position if the word-final obstruent is followed by a vowel or a sonorant [again, see Myers and Padgett, 2014].
+In addition to this "coarticulation to the non-speech state", the subglottal air pressure that is necessary to produce vocal fold vibration decreases over the course of an utterance, which also makes the utterance-final segments likely to devoice (see Myers and Padgett 2014, p.
+400, for a recent summary and list of references on these issues; see also Barnes 2006 for phonetic and phonological characteristics of utterance-final position in general).
+Therefore, phonetic, physiologically-motivated utterance-final devoicing is commonly observed in languages even without phonological devoicing.
+On the other hand, there is no apparent phonetic motivation for devoicing in utterance-medial position if the word-final obstruent is followed by a vowel or a sonorant (again, see Myers and Padgett 2014).
 In this sense, phonological devoicing in utterance-final position may be confounded by the phonetic utterance-final devoicing; it is therefore important to investigate the behavior of word-final devoicing in non-utterance-final positions, especially when the target consonants are followed by vowels or sonorants.

-In addition, since phonetic implementation patterns are significantly affected by differences in prosodic position, studying the difference between word-final position and utterance-final position in terms of final devoicing should be in and of itself interesting.
-Deciphering the domain of phonological processes has been an issue with continued interests throughout the history of phonological theory [Selkirk, 1980 et seq.], and how prosodic structures manifest themselves in terms of acoustics and articulation has also been a topic for intensive investigation [e.g. Byrd et al., 2006; Kuzla and Ernestus, 2011; Wightman et al., 1992].
-The current study can be situated as a case study of this tradition as well; while previous studies have revealed how about the phonetic implementation patterns of utterance-final position, what about the word-final position?
-See section 4 for further discussion on this point.
+In addition, since phonetic implementation patterns are significantly affected by differences in prosodic position, studying the difference between word-final position and utterance-final position in terms of final devoicing is in and of itself important.
+Deciphering the domain of phonological processes has been an issue with continued interests throughout the history of phonological theory (Selkirk 1980 et seq.), and how prosodic structures manifest themselves in terms of acoustics and articulation has also been a topic for intensive phonetic investigation (e.g., Byrd et al. 2006, Kuzla and Ernestus 2011, Wightman et al. 1992).
+The current study can be situated as a case study of this tradition as well.